Matt Moore (American football): 2009 season

-Moore saw his first action of the 2009 season when backup quarterback Josh McCown was injured during the Panthers' week 1 loss to the Philadelphia Eagles.
+Moore saw his first action of the 2009 season when backup quarterback Josh McCown was injured during the Panthers' Week 1 loss to the Philadelphia Eagles.
 Moore finished with 63 yards, one touchdown, and one interception.
-Moore also played briefly against the Arizona Cardinals, attempting one pass which was incomplete.
+In a Week 8 win, Moore played briefly against the Arizona Cardinals, attempting one pass which was incomplete.

-After starter Jake Delhomme broke his finger in a week 12 loss to the New York Jets, Moore started against Tampa Bay on December 6, 2009, the following week.
-He completed 14 of 20 passes for 161 yards and an interception, en route to a 16–6 Panthers' victory.
-The following week, he completed 15 of 30 passes for 197 yards and a touchdown in a 20–10 loss to the New England Patriots.
+After starter Jake Delhomme broke his finger in a Week 12 loss to the New York Jets, Moore started in Week 13 against the Buccaneers.
+He completed 14-of-20 passes for 161 yards and an interception, en route to a 16–6 Panthers' victory.
+The following week, he completed 15-of-30 passes for 197 yards and a touchdown in a 20–10 loss to the New England Patriots.

-On December 20 (in his 6th start) Moore had the best game of his career when he led the Panthers to a 26–7 upset victory over the Minnesota Vikings.
-In the victory he completed 21 of 33 passes for 299 yards, 3 touchdowns, and 0 interceptions, and improved to a career 4–2 as a starter.
+In Week 15 (his sixth start), Moore had the best game of his career when he led the Panthers to a 26–7 upset victory over the Minnesota Vikings.
+In the victory, he completed 21-of-33 passes for 299 yards, 3 touchdowns, and 0 interceptions, improving to a career 4–2 record as a starter.
 He drew praise from head coach John Fox and top receiver Steve Smith, who caught nine passes from Moore for 157 yards and a score.